AlexBlaylock/README-Gen-Chall7/README.md

 ## description
-t
+Challenge 9 for my bootcamp

 ## installation
-t
+There is no deployed application.

 ## license
 This project is licensed by ![License](https://img.shields.io/badge/License-MIT-yellow.svg) [MIT License](https://opensource.org/licenses/MIT).

 ## use
-t
+You generate the readme through the terminal.

 ## testing
-t
+I used my vscode node terminal.

 ## contribution
-t
+People can add more customization to answers in the inquirer prompt.

 ## questions
-For questions, you can reach me at my [GitHub Profile](https://github.com/t) or via email at t.
+For questions, you can reach me at my [GitHub Profile](https://github.com/AlexBlaylock) or via email at alexb9901@hotmail.com.